raydog/deno-statsd-client/README.md

 ## Constructor options:

 - `server` (Object?)
-Object that describes what to connect to.
+Object that describes how to connect to the server.

-  If connecting to a UDP server, then object should have:
+  If connecting to a UDP server:

   - `proto`: `"udp"`
   - `host` (string?)
 (Default: "localhost")